 Start with five minutes, start with thirty seconds; just do anything.
 You know, most people- even myself- don’t want to do that, but then you start doing something, and by the end, you’re fine.
 It was worth getting up for.

 How do you motivate yourself?

-I find that if I don’t get up to stretch, it nags on me all day.
-I tell myself to that I might as well just do it, because I know I'm going to feel better.
+I find that if I don’t get up to stretch, it nags at me all day.
+I tell myself that I might as well just do it, because I know I’m going to feel better.

 A lot of that comes from dance, knowing if I want to get where I want to be, then me sitting on the couch is not going to get me there.

 You just need to have this priority that you’re going to put yourself first and that your physical and mental health is more important than sitting on the couch.

 I am in my 15th year of dance.
 Jenna and I didn’t start with the Knock O’Hogan School of Irish Dance (who we’re with now), but from the very first day we danced, we always worked on our own.

 We never had coaches here with us all the time.
 We progressed quickly and learned everything right off the bat, which gives us an advantage now because we knew so much at a young age.